Was Your Social Security Disability Claim Denied? Here’s What To Do In South Carolina

 Statistically, you can expect about a 1 in 10 chance of having your claim approved at this point.
 If it’s not approved, you can move on to the next level of appeal.

-Request a Disability Hearing If Your Reconsideration Request is Denied
+Can I Request a Disability Hearing If My Reconsideration Request is Denied?

 Rather than having the same agency look at your application for a third time, the next level of appeal puts your social security disability application in front of an administrative law judge (ALJ).
 File a “Request for Hearing by Administrative Law Judge” within 60 days of receiving your reconsideration decision.
 This will get you a time to go before a judge – eventually.